 Things to do in Mazunte Oaxaca

-Part of the beauty of Mazunte Oaxaca is that you’re not overrun with things to do.
+Part of the beauty of Mazunte Mexico is that you’re not overrun with things to do.
 It’s more of a “horizontal” town, so definitely don’t come here if you’re looking to party and go wild.

 The WiFi is notoriously patchy at best, there are very few street lamps so when it gets dark it’s pitch black, and opening times are more of a general guide than a reliable guarantee.

 Head to Punta Cometa Mazunte for Sunset

 Punta Cometa is probably Mazunte’s most famous landmark.
 This mini peninsula extends out into the Pacific Ocean and is the southernmost point of Oaxaca State.
 It provides unrivaled and uninterrupted views of the surrounding scenery.

 Punta Cometa is hands down the best vantage point in Mazunte, and each evening people make the pilgrimage out to witness the spectacular sunset.
 Golds, purples, oranges and yellows flood the sky as the sun makes its remarkably rapid descent below the shoreline.